Argasi

 Argasi (Αργάσι) is a village and a community in the southern part of the island of Zakynthos.
 It is part of the municipal unit of Zakynthos (city).
-In 2011 its population was 639 for the village and 1,266 for the community, including the village Kalliteros.
+The community includes the village Kalliteros.
 It is situated on the east coast of the island, at the northwestern foot of the hill Skopos.
 It is 3 km southeast of Zakynthos city and 3 km northeast of Kalamaki.
 Argasi is a popular beach resort.
 The beach is very small here and not recommended by locals for visiting.